-When children are born, they have significant potential for both good and ill.
-Alistair Begg acknowledges that the immense privilege of raising children is accompanied by peculiar challenges which require great wisdom.
-He notes that the Bible provides the necessary guidelines for training and disciplining to mold a child’s will without breaking the spirit.
+The immense privilege of raising children is accompanied by peculiar challenges which require great wisdom.
+Alistair Begg teaches us that the Bible provides all the necessary guidelines for training and disciplining, and explains why correct theology is critical in the process.